mearkats/MS-Store-App-Install-Powershell-RMM-Friendly/README.md

 As of 06/02/2023, Better error handling has been written into the script.

+As of 17/01/2025, this script will now handle both Microsoft Store and WinGet installations as both are installed slightly different.
+The Microsoft Store apps are installed in the user context while WinGet is installed with the machine context.

 If this script helped you, please give it a star to show your appreciation.

 =======================================================================